 Daytime snoozes & nighttime sleeps

 If you’re planning on doing day sleeps back at camp then the fan is still a must do, there’s nothing quite as crappy as trying to get a kid to sleep in a boiling hot tent/van.
-I’ve got an awesome 12v fan for the van which I LOVE (check it out here) but I’ve also used the battery operated ones in the tent with great success.
+I’ve got an awesome 12v fan for the van which I LOVE but I’ve also used the battery operated ones in the tent with great success.

 What to pack

-There are a few things that saved my butt this time round which I’ve added to my can’t live without when festival camping list…
+There are a few things that saved my butt this time round which I’ve added to my can’t live without when festival going list…

 - Hydrolyte tablets.